arkade-os/go-sdk/README.md

-## Ark Go SDK
+## Arkade Go SDK

 The complete API documentation for the Go SDK is automatically generated and published on **pkg.go.dev** with each GitHub release.
 To view the documentation, visit: [https://pkg.go.dev/github.com/ark-network/sdk](https://pkg.go.dev/github.com/ark-network/sdk)

 ## Installation

-To install the Ark Go SDK, use the following command:
+To install the Arkade Go SDK, use the following command:

 ```bash
 go get github.com/ark-network/sdk